 In this case, your next payment on account for the following tax year, due 31 January 2024, would be £900 (half of your 2022/23 tax bill).

-How and when to make payment on account payments
+How and when to make tax payments on account

 There are a few ways you can pay, just make sure you allow enough time for the payment to be processed before the deadline.